Finite Mathematics, Finite Quantum Theory and Applications to Gravity and Particle Theory: Many-body systems in FQT and gravitational constant

 By definition, the bodies do not interact if all representation operators of the symmetry algebra for the $N$-body systems are sums of the corresponding single-body operators.
 For example, the energy operator ${\cal E}$ for the $N$-body system is a sum ${\cal E}_1+{\cal E}_2+...+{\cal E}_N$ where the operator ${\cal E}_i$ ($i=1,2,...N$) acts nontrivially over its "own" variables $(n_i,k_i,l_i)$ while over other variables it acts as the identity operator.

 If we have a system of noninteracting bodies in standard quantum theory, each $\psi_i(n_i,k_i,l_i)$ in Eq. (\ref{tprod}) is fully independent of states of other bodies.
-However, in GFQT the situation is different.
-Here, as shown in the preceding section, a necessary condition for a wave function to have a probabilistic interpretation is given by Eq. (\ref{lnrho}).
+However, in FQT the situation is different.
+Here, as shown in the preceding section, a necessary condition for the WF to have a probabilistic interpretation is given by Eq. (\ref{lnrho}).
 Since we assume that $p$ is very large, this is not a serious restriction.
-However, if a system consists of $N$ components, a necessary condition that the wave function of the system has a probabilistic interpretation is
+However, if a system consists of $N$ components, a necessary condition that the WF of the system has a probabilistic interpretation is

 where $\delta_i=\Delta n_i$ and $w_i=4R^2m_i^2$ where $m_i$ is the mass of the subsystem $i$.
-This condition shows that in GFQT the greater the number of components is, the stronger is the restriction on the width of the dS momentum distribution for each component.
-This is a crucial difference between standard theory and GFQT.
+This condition shows that in FQT the greater the number of components is, the stronger is the restriction on the width of the dS momentum distribution for each component.
+This is a crucial difference between standard theory and FQT.
 A naive explanation is that if $p$ is finite, the same set of numbers which was used for describing one body is now shared between $N$ bodies.
-In other words, if in standard theory each body in the free $N$-body system does not feel the presence of other bodies, in GFQT this is not the case.
+In other words, if in standard theory each body in the free $N$-body system does not feel the presence of other bodies, in FQT this is not the case.
 This might be treated as an effective interaction in the free $N$-body system.

-In Chaps. \ref{Ch2} and \ref{Ch3} we discussed a system of two free bodies such their relative motion can be described in the framework of semiclassical approximation.
+In Chaps. \ref{Ch2} and \ref{twobody} we discussed a system of two free bodies such their relative motion can be described in the framework of semiclassical approximation.
 We have shown that the mean value of the mass operator for this system differs from the expression given by standard Poincare theory.
 The difference describes an effective interaction which we treat as the dS antigravity at very large distances and gravity when the distances are much less than cosmological ones.
 In the latter case the result depends on the total dS momentum distribution for each body (see Eq. (\ref{preNewton2})).
 Since the interaction is proportional to the masses of the bodies, this effect is important only in situations when at least one body is macroscopic.
 Indeed, if neither of the bodies is macroscopic, their masses are small and their relative motion is not described in the framework of semiclassical approximation.
 In particular, in this approach, gravity between two elementary particles has no physical meaning.